AVEVA/CONNECT-data-services-developer-docs/content/add-organize-data/organize-data/assets/create-asset-rule.md

 <!-- Writer's Note: This example can be found in the DaedalusTest tenant, VizTesting namespace.
 See Prachi Bagayatkar or Scott Harrison for access. -->

-Throughout the [Create an asset rule](#create) procedure, we refer to the following simple example.
+Throughout the [Use the Asset Rule Builder to create the asset rule](#create) procedure, we refer to the following simple example.
 There are three tank assets.
 The following characters in the stream names identify the three assets : SL-Tank01, SL-Tank02, and PHI-Tank03.
 There are two streams for each tank, one stream with temperature data (indicated by *Temp* in its name) and the other with pressure data (indicated by *Press* in its name).

 We will construct an asset rule, named Tank Rule A, that creates three assets, one for each tank.
 Each asset will include references to the two streams that belong to that tank.
 The following table displays the six streams, the asset associated with the stream, and the measurement in each stream.